Meet the Team

 Tobi is a second year graduate student in the Department of Psychology at the University of California Santa Cruz, and a National Science Foundation Graduate Research Fellow.
 She received her B.A. in Psychology from the University of British Columbia, and her Ed.M. in Human Development and Psychology from Harvard.
 Prior to embarking on her PhD journey Tobi worked as a researcher in Dr. Marjorie Rhodes’ Conceptual Development and Social Cognition lab at NYU on projects related to the emergence of racial bias in early childhood.
 Tobi is broadly interested in how aspects of young children’s social environment influence their social-cognitive development.
 When she is not in the lab, Tobi enjoys spending time with her family, surfing, and being in nature with friends.

-Ian Ferrucci, B.A., Junior Specialist
+Ian Ferrucci, B.A., Lab Manager

-Ian is a Junior Specialist at the University of California, Santa Cruz.
+Ian is the Lab Manager for the Diversity in Development Lab at the University of California, Santa Cruz.
 He received his B.A. in Psychology from Carleton College.
 His past experience working with children comes from Santa Cruz Soccer Camp in Santa Cruz county as a coach, helping children better understand life while having fun in the sun.
-Ian is broadly interested in how factors in a child’s environment affect how they see and interact with the world.
+Ian is broadly interested in how culturally communicated messaging influences how children interact with others in their community.
 Outside of the lab, Ian plays soccer with friends and practices his trumpet and guitar.

 Research Assistants